 10) If the Psalter must be augmented by human writers, what must we say, then, of inspiration?
 Did it fail?
 Every song in the Psalter is inspired.
 But songs based on the thoughts, words and ideas of men fail the test of scripture sufficiency because they savour not of the Spirit of Christ (1 Peter 1:11).
 The Spirit of David is the Spirit of Christ (Matthew 22:43) so unless hymn writers claim divine inspiration they have not the Spirit of Christ but merely their own which undermines Christology.

 11) Though we should acknowledge that the language of types and shadows exists in the Psalter, we do not maintain that this is true where the Psalms speak of Christ, and especially where Christ speaks in the Psalms.
-Hymns, though they may contain certain truths, always replace the words of Christ with those of men.
+And in contradistinction, hymns, though they may contain certain truths, always replace the words of Christ with those of men.

 12) The Psalter contains more of Christ than any hymnbook for they not only convey his words, will and works but also his thoughts, words & emotions (Psalms 16, 22, 40 & 45 etc.).
 They also convey his holy dialogue with the Father (Psalms 2 & 110 etc.).
 Thus, we have, in this book of praise the mind of Christ.
 The Psalms give us the objective experience of Christ whereas hymns give us the subjective experience of the believer about Christ.